EncodePanda/talks/README.md

 This talk is a tribute to a "Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire" paper by Erik Meijer, Maarten Fokkinga and Ross Paterson.
 This is a journey to roots and wonders of Functional Programming.
 A clear and pure essence of knowledge - so much needed by young FP  apprentices.
 The objective here is to familiarise audience with concepts described in this paper.

+## Lightning talks

+### "The Cats toolbox: a quick tour of some basic typeclasses"

+_Status_: :ballot_box_with_check:

+It’s happened to all of us: we ran away from some conversation or library because it kept on using those “weird” phrases.
+You know, like “type classes”, “semigroups”, “monoids”, “applicatives”.
+Yikes!
+They all seem so academic, so pointlessly detached from real-world problems.
+But then again, given how frequently we run into them in functional programming, are they REALLY irrelevant, or do they have real-world applications?
+Paweł will start helping us make sense of the gobbledygook and we can continue in a later session.